-Improved physician-patient communication could influence pregnant women to quit smokingJanuary 17th, 2013 in Health /
+Improved physician-patient communication could influence pregnant women to quit smokingJanuary 17, 2013 in Medicine & Health / Health

 (Medical Xpress)—Many obstetric care providers could benefit from additional communication training to effectively address smoking cessation with their pregnant patients, according to new research published by Magee-Womens Research Institute (MWRI) and University of Pittsburgh School of Medicine investigators.